Math Activities

 Salad Bowl Facts

-and blank paper at a center.
-A student uses the tongs to put a
+blank paper at a center.
+A student uses the tongs to put a serving of

-serving of salad on a paper plate.
-Then, using the numbers on his
+salad on a paper plate.
+Then, using the numbers on his salad

 A-MAZE

-the same time, design a maze according to the skill level of those
+same time, design a maze according to the skill level of those playing.

-playing.
 In these mazes, students do math along the way.
-However,
+However, the object is

-the object is to reach the END square with the correct answer.
-Mazes
+to reach the END square with the correct answer.
+Mazes can consist of

-can consist of simple subtraction and/or all operations.
-End results
+simple subtraction and/or all operations.
+End results can also vary

 Monster Math